 “Electric buses have a lower total cost of ownership over the life of the bus, thanks to hundreds of thousands of dollars in fuel and maintenance cost savings,” said Fresh Energy executive director Michael Noble.
 “Electric buses save taxpayers money, even before you consider the public health and environmental benefits.”

-We applaud Metro Transit’s decision and are optimistic about an all-electric future.
-Fresh Energy and the Coalition for Clean Transportation will continue to push for greater electrification of our cities’ buses.
+Fresh Energy is optimistic about an all-electric future and we see Metro Transit and Xcel Energy’s recent actions as steps in the right direction.
+Fresh Energy and our partners in the Coalition for Clean Transportation will continue to push for greater electrification of our cities’ buses and the fleet cars that travel through our communities.
 Stay tuned for more updates and opportunities to get involved.